Birth date: July 9, 1932

-Marriage: Joyce (Pierson) Rumsfeld (1954-present)
+Marriage: Joyce (Pierson) Rumsfeld (1954-June 29, 2021, his death)

-Education: Princeton University, B.A.
-Political Science (1954)
+Education: Princeton University, B.A. in Political Science, 1954

-Military service: U.S. Navy pilot and flight instructor (1954-1957); U.S. Navy Reserves (1957-1989, retired a Captain)
+Military service: US Navy pilot and flight instructor, 1954-1957; US Navy Reserves, 1957-1989, retired as a captain

-Other Facts: Rumsfeld has won the Presidential Medal of Freedom (1977), the George Catlett Marshall Award (1984), the Woodrow Wilson Award (1985), and the Dwight Eisenhower Medal (1993).
+Rumsfeld has won the Presidential Medal of Freedom (1977) and the Woodrow Wilson Award from Princeton University (1985).

 Was captain of the football and wrestling teams at Princeton.

 1959 - Joins the staff of Michigan Congressman Robert Griffin.

-1960-1962 - Works at investment banking firm, A.G.
-Beaker & Company in Chicago.
+1960-1962 - Works at investment banking company, A.G.
+Becker in Chicago.

-1966 - Is re-elected to the House.
+1964, 1966 and 1968 - Is reelected to the House.

-1969 - Is appointed director of the Office of Economic Opportunity, by President Richard Nixon.
+1969 - Is appointed director of the Office of Economic Opportunity by President Richard Nixon.

-1973-1974 - Ambassador and Permanent Representative to NATO.
+1973-1974 - Ambassador to NATO.

-1974-1975 - Chief of Staff for President Gerald Ford.
+1974-1975 - Chief of staff for President Gerald Ford.

-1977-1985 - Returns to private life, as President and CEO of G.D.
+1977-1985 - Returns to private life, as president and CEO of G.D.
 Searle & Co., a pharmaceutical firm.

-1990-1993 - Is hired as CEO of General Instrument Corp.
+1990-1993 - CEO of General Instrument Corp.

-1997 -2001 - Chairman of the board of Gilead Sciences, Inc.
+1997 - Is named chairman of the board of Gilead Sciences.

 1998 - Chairs the bipartisan Commission to Assess the Ballistic Missile Threat to the United States.